Valal22/TAMDE-Project/README.md

     </picto>
     ```
     * Note: For `.model` files (e.g., `market.ecore.model`), you must use the special configuration provided in the tutorial's `.model.picto` file instead of the snippet above.
 3.  **Generate Diagram**: Right-click on the `.picto` file and select `Picto > Generate diagram`.
-This will generate a PlantUML diagram of your metamodel.
+This will generate a PlantUML diagram of the metamodel.

 ### 5. Slicing / Semantic Importance